OUR APPROACH

 We respond where our model is needed — and share it widely.

-Our approach is increasingly sought after by district governments, protected area authorities, NGOs, tourism operators, and international funders — recognised for its holistic, adaptable design and proven results.
-We offer training, tools, and step-by-step guidance to help game reserves, national parks, District Game Officers, and local partners adopt community-led coexistence frameworks that work.
+Our Wild Survivors Coexistence Framework is increasingly sought after by district governments, protected area authorities, NGOs, tourism operators, and international funders; recognised for its holistic, adaptable design and proven results.
+We offer training, tools, and step-by-step guidance to help game reserves, national parks, District Game Officers, and local partners adopt community-led coexistence strategies that work.

 We are creating lasting coexistence - with communities at the centre, and elephants on the move.